Iron River Weather Forecast - NewsBreak

 Wednesday, October 13

-Patchy fog then isolated rain showers during the day; while scattered showers and thunderstorms overnight
+Patchy fog then slight chance of rain showers during the day; while showers and thunderstorms likely overnight

 Thursday, October 14